appsmithorg/appsmith/README.md

 Use [ready components](https://docs.appsmith.com/widget-reference/button) to build workflows in record time.
 Drag common elements like tables, charts, forms and more right into your app.

-> _Includes text, forms, inputs, buttons, tables, images, charts, checkboxes, switches, radio buttons, datepickers, dropdowns, filepickers, containers, maps, modals, rich text editors, tabs & video_ > <br>
+_Includes text, forms, inputs, buttons, tables, images, charts, checkboxes, switches, radio buttons, datepickers, dropdowns, filepickers, containers, maps, modals, rich text editors, tabs & video._ <br>

 #### ⏱ Quick Integrations

 Appsmith automagically works using any DB, Rest API or GraphQL as a datasource, with support for OAuth 2.0 and CURL.
 Here's a list of all our [pre-built integrations](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases).

-> _Currently works with PostgreSQL, MongoDB, MySQL, Firestore, S3, Redshift, Elastic Search, DynamoDB, Redis, and MSFT SQL Server_ > <br>
+_Currently works with PostgreSQL, MongoDB, MySQL, Firestore, S3, Redshift, Elastic Search, DynamoDB, Redis, and MSFT SQL Server._ <br>

 #### 🤖 Code Logic with JavaScript